-CHEM 3280 Organic Chemistry I (3 credits)
+CHEM 2380 Organic Chemistry I (3 credits)

 The chemistry of carbon compounds, including their structure, nomenclature, preparation, reactions, analysis and properties.
 Reaction mechanisms are stressed, within a functional group framework.
 This course does not include a lab.
-Prerequisite: CHEM 2310.
+Prerequisites: CHEM 1310 or CHEM 2310.

-CHEM 3290 Organic Chemistry II (3 credits)
+CHEM 2390 Organic Chemistry II (3 credits)

 Continuation of Organic Chemistry I. This course does not include a lab.
-Prerequisite: CHEM 3300.
+Prerequisite: CHEM 2400.

-CHEM 3300 Organic Chemistry I/Lab (4 credits)
+CHEM 2400 Organic Chemistry I/Lab (4 credits)

-The chemistry of carbon compounds, including their structure, nomenclature, preparation, reactions, analysis, and properties.
+This course and the related lab is the first part of a two semester sequence that studies the chemistry of carbon compounds, including their structure, nomenclature, preparation, reactions, analysis, and properties.
 Reaction mechanisms are stressed within a functional group framework.
-Includes laboratory sessions.
-Prerequisite: CHEM 2310.
+The laboratory session introduces basic laboratory techniques frequently utilized in organic syntheses.
+Prerequisite: CHEM 1310 or CHEM 2310.

-CHEM 3310 Organic Chemistry II/Lab (4 credits)
+CHEM 2410 Organic Chemistry II/Lab (4 credits)

-This course and related labs, the second part of a two-part sequence, studies the chemistry of carbon compounds, including their structure, nomenclature, preparation, reactions, analysis, and properties.
+This course and the related lab is the second part of a two-semester sequence that studies the chemistry of heteroatom-containing carbon compounds, including their structure, nomenclature, preparation, reactions, analysis, and properties.
 Reaction mechanisms within a functional group framework are stressed.
-Stability and reactivity, nucleophilicity and electrophilicity, spectroscopy, and structure-activity relationships will also be examined.
-Prerequisite: CHEM 3300.
+Stability, nucleophilicity and electrophilicity, spectroscopy, and structure-reactivity relationships will also be examined.
+The laboratory session practices basic organic syntheses.
+Prerequisite: CHEM 2400.

-CHEM 3320 Organic Chemistry I Lab (1 credit)
+CHEM 2420 Organic Chemistry I Lab (1 credits)